 Remove the meat to a plate.
 Heat a bit of vegetable oil in the pot over medium heat.
 Then add the onions and carrots, cooking until the onions are tender.
 Reduce the heat to low and add the garlic, cooking for about 1 minute while stirring constantly.

 Then add the tomato paste, beef broth, diced tomatoes, Worcestershire sauce, marjoram, thyme, paprika, and the browned beef.
 Gently scrape the bottom of the pot to remove the brown bits.
 Cover the pot and place it in the oven.
-Then bake for about 2 hours or until the meat is very tender.
+Then bake for about two hours or until the meat is very tender.
 Serve over mashed potatoes, white rice, or egg noodles with the gravy and meat spooned over the top.

-Preparations Tips
+Preparation Tips

 - Unlike Salisbury steak, which is made with ground beef, Swiss steak is typically made with tougher cuts of meat, like round steak and chuck steak.
 Always use a meat mallet to tenderize your steak.
 Cover the round steak with plastic and beat the round steak to about a 1/2 inch thick.